norskeld/sigma/apps/docs/content/parsers/noneOf.md

 # noneOf

 `noneOf` ensures that none of the characters in the given string matches the current character.
+Characters are compared as whole code points, so surrogate pairs are matched intact.
+At the end of input it fails with `noneOf @ reached the end of input` instead of the usual `none of: ...` message.

 ## Usage